 In choosing between SQL vs. NoSQL, you’ll need to think about what your data looks like, how you’ll query it, and your scalability needs.

-This is the third article of our Big Data in the Cloud series.
+This article on SQL vs. NoSQL is the third in our Big Data in the Cloud series.
 You can read the first two here:

 - Big Data in the Cloud: Why Cloud Computing is the Answer to Your Big Data Initiatives